Frequently Asked Questions

 Yes:

-- Anime tattoos: 10 percent off the session price
+- Anime tattoos: 10% off the session price

-- Your 4th tattoo with us and every one after that: permanent 10 percent loyalty discount
+- Your 4th tattoo with me and every one after that: a permanent 10% loyalty discount

 How do deposits work?
 When do I lose my deposit?

-To confirm your appointment we usually take a deposit:
+To confirm your appointment I usually take a deposit:

-- 100 zł for minimum or small tattoos
+- 100 zł for small or minimal tattoos

 - 200 zł for half-day and full-day sessions

-Your booking is fully secured once we receive your deposit.
-Dates held without a deposit may be offered to another client if they confirm with a deposit.
+Your booking is fully confirmed once I receive the deposit.
+Dates reserved without a deposit may be given to someone else if they confirm faster with payment.

 You can reschedule or cancel up to 72 hours before your appointment without losing your deposit.
 With shorter notice the deposit is forfeited.

-In most cases you can reschedule once without paying another deposit.
-A second reschedule will require a new deposit.
-If we need to reschedule on our side, this does not count against you or your deposit.
+In most cases you can reschedule once without paying a new deposit.
+A second reschedule requires an additional deposit.
+If I have to reschedule for any reason, this does not count against you and your deposit remains valid.

 Age, Legal & Studio Rules